 So, neocollagenesis with laser rejuvenation is awesome for aging skin.
 Here’s what happens.

-But not all laser treatments are the same because there are different types of laser.
+But not all laser treatments are the same.
+That’s because there are different types of laser.

 Different types of laser

-Your skin reacts by producing loads of collagen and elastin to repair and build a fresh new epidermal layer.
-This ‘resurfacing’ has a dramatic effect on ageing skin by continuously producing buckets of collagen, but it takes weeks to heal and there’s a risk of infection.
+Your skin reacts by producing loads of collagen and elastin to build a fresh new epidermal layer.
+This ‘resurfacing’ has a dramatic effect on ageing skin by continuously producing buckets of collagen.
+However, it takes weeks to heal and there’s also a risk of infection.

 Both ablative and non-ablative lasers can be non-fractional or fractional.